DataDog/documentation/content/en/tracing/security/tracer_span_modification.md

 ---
-title: Agent Span Modification
+title: Tracer Span Modification
 kind: documentation
 description: "Configure the Datadog Tracer to modify or discard spans for security or fine-tuning purposes."
 ---

 ## Post-Processing Traces

-The tracing libraries are designed to be extensible.
-Customers may consider writing a custom post-processor to intercept Spans then adjust or discard them accordingly (e.g. based on a regular expressions).
-For example, this could be achieved with the following constructs:
+The tracing libraries are extensible.
+You can write a custom post-processor to intercept spans and adjust or discard them accordingly (fore example, based on a regular expression match).
+See the following examples:

 * Java: [TraceInterceptor interface][1]
 * Ruby: [Processing Pipeline][2]